xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

 This new design re-arranges Offset portion.
 It seems to be more intuitive for offsets of Image Shift and Defocus, for both View and Search areas.
-Moreover, it has a ``Auto`` button for Is offsets now.
+Moreover, it has a ``Auto`` button for Image Shift offset now.

 This is how it works.
 If you take a Record or Preview image with some clear feature in it, you click on ``Auto`` button.
-The program will transform this image to scale down to match magnification of View and align it to View images for the same feature.
+The program will transform this image to scale down to match magnification of View and align it to View image for the same feature.
 This results in image shift offset be set accurately.

 **Fig.2 Images for Preview, shrunk Preview and View**